#1 in Las Vegas for Bachelor Parties

 Best room: Three-Bedroom Tower Suite (the bachelor flagship, three king bedrooms, separate sitting room, 2,300 sqft) or Two-Bedroom Tower Suite for groups of six to eight.

-#3 in Las Vegas for Bachelor Partys
+#3 in Las Vegas for Bachelor Parties

 Center Strip · ★★★★★ · from $350/night

-"Fountain-view suites, Hyde Lounge over the lake — the cinematic bachelor-party headquarters."
+"Fountain-view suites, Hyde Lounge over the lake, the cinematic bachelor-party headquarters."

 9.6Room & Design